 As a member of the research community at La Trobe, you are bound by the Research Integrity Policy and the Australian Code for the Responsible Conduct of Research.
-Responsible research includes the proper citation of the work of others.
-Your supervisor will be able to advise you in relation to the citation conventions in your discipline.
-Well before the submission of your thesis, you should ensure that you have properly cited the work of others throughout the thesis.
+Responsible research includes the proper citation of the work of others or the use of generative AI tools.
+You should consult with your supervisor before the use of generative AI tools and your supervisor will be able to advise you in relation to the citation conventions in your discipline.
+Well before the submission of your thesis, you should ensure that you have properly cited the work of others or the use of any generative AI tools throughout the thesis.
+Guidelines on the use of generative AI tools for graduate researchers can be found here, and you should refer to the Graduate Research Examinations Procedure - Thesis Requirements, Submission and Retention.